Skip to main content

 Investment Thesis

-Ligand Pharmaceuticals presents a compelling investment opportunity due to its royalty-based business model and diverse portfolio of partnered programs.
+Ligand Pharmaceuticals presents a notable research candidate due to its royalty-based business model and diverse portfolio of partnered programs.
 With a market capitalization of $3.78 billion and a P/E ratio of 76.58, Ligand demonstrates strong profitability with a 19.3% profit margin and an impressive 85.9% gross margin.
 Key value drivers include the continued success of partnered products like Kyprolis and Veklury, as well as the advancement of its pipeline of partnered programs.
 Upcoming milestones and potential new partnerships represent significant growth catalysts.
 The company's focus on acquiring and developing innovative technologies positions it for sustained revenue growth and long-term value creation.
-Investors should consider Ligand for its unique business model and potential for significant returns.
+Investors may want to evaluate Ligand for its unique business model and potential for significant returns.

 • Market Cap of $3.78B reflects investor confidence in Ligand's royalty-based business model and future growth potential.